FredPont/spatial/README.md

 In combination with [Single-Cell Signature Explorer](https://doi.org/10.1093/nar/gkz601), Single-Cell Spatial Explorer can display about 29,000 Human pathways or gene signatures (+ genes, antibodies...) as tunable overlays on a microscopy image.
 Both transparency and image contrast can be adjusted by the user  :
 ![expression](./src/web/expression6.png)

 Single-Cell Spatial Explorer displaying a biological function with different settings of contrast and opacity.
-A) original image.
+A) The original image.
 B) Contrast was increased with the min/max slider.
 C) Same image as B) with a wide opacity gradient.
 D) Same image as C) with a narrow opacity gradient.
 ![opacity](./src/web/opacity.png)